alinuxwebid/alinuxwebid.github.com/README.markdown

 ## How to add comments discussion ?

-you need register on [disqus.com](disqus.com) to add comments discussion.
+you need register on [disqus.com](disqus.com) to add comments discussion on the code.

 ##License: